mpkcb21/recipesdsproject/README.md

 ### Why not 5-star vs less than 5-star
 The reason we moved away from predicting a 5 vs everything else was that we tried doing this, and we realized that by doing this, we capped how good our model can be, as the difference between a 4 and a 5 was very minimal, and it was just very hard to predict with a high F1 score.
 # Baseline Model
 For our baseline model, we trained a decision tree classifier.
 To train this model, we used the **user_review_counts** column and we created a new column called **recipe_review_count**, which just has the amount of reviews a recipe has as features.
-We thought this would be a good feature because if a recipe has a lot of reviews, it probably means a lot of people liked it.

-The baseline model achieved an F1 score of around 0.93, which may seem strong at first, but this performance is largely due to heavy class imbalance in our dataset.
+The baseline model achieved an **F1 score of around 0.93**, which may seem strong at first, but this performance is largely due to heavy class imbalance in our dataset.
 Since most ratings are good (4 or 5), the model tends to predict “good” by default most of the time, leading to inflated overall performance but relatively weak precision when identifying the less common bad ratings.
 This gives us a reasonable starting point, but also shows that we need a more expressive model to handle the imbalance and improve the quality of predictions on the minority class.

 <iframe
   src="baselinemodelconfusionmatrix.html"